I-Am-Dench/nimbus-launcher/README.md

 These settings are not universal and may be set independently for each server profile you save.

+### Packed vs Unpacked

+Clients come in 1 of 2 forms: packed or unpacked.
+Unpacked clients store each of their files on the file system, while packed clients store the majority of their files (usually compressed) within `.pk` files and a catalog file, typically called `primary.pki`.
+Configuring the client to start in one of these modes is done through the `USE_CATALOG` field within the `boot.cfg` file.
+Setting this field to `1` indicates packed, while `0` or the absence of the field indicates unpacked.
+You can indicate which client you are using through the "Packed" client setting.

+If you are not sure which client you have, your client is packed if:
+- Your client comes with a `versions` folder with a `primary.pki` and/or a `trunk.txt` file
+- Or your client has `res/pack` folder with a set of `.pk` files

+Like the client path settings, the "Packed" setting may be set independently for each server profile you save.

 ## Startup

 ### Windows